jlblancoc/suitesparse-metis-for-windows/README.md

 	  * Set the "Build" directory to any empty directory, typically `SP_ROOT/build`
 	  * Press "Configure", change anything (if needed)
       * **Important**: I recommend setting the `CMAKE_INSTALL_PREFIX` or (in Windows) `SUITESPARSE_INSTALL_PREFIX` to some other directory different than "Program Files" or "/usr/local" so the INSTALL command does not require Admin privileges.
-      * Apparently only for Linux: if you have an error like: "Cannot find source file: GKlib/conf/check_thread_storage.c", then manually adjust `GKLIB_PATH` to the correct path `SP_ROOT/metis/GKlib`.
+      * If you have an error like: "Cannot find source file: GKlib/conf/check_thread_storage.c", then manually adjust `GKLIB_PATH` to the correct path `SP_ROOT/metis/GKlib`.
 	  * Press "Generate".
       * `HAVE_COMPLEX` is OFF by default to avoid errors related to complex numbers in some compilers.
   * (5) **Compile and install:**